-All that glitters is not gold; all that bears interest is not necessarered by deposit insurance; all bank clients are not necessarily protected.
-If no identification along AML rules is executed, then the deposit is uncovered.
-The only exception is when the deposit is considered to be inherited - in this case only the original owner of the deposit should be identified along AML rules.
+All that glitters is not gold; all that bears interest is not necessarily protected; all bank clients are not necessarily protected.
 Multiple banks offer forms of savings that are unprotected, such as savings in voluntary pension funds, interest bearing shares, cooperative proprietary shares or investment trust shares.
 Furthermore, deposit insurance does not protect bonds and certificates of deposit issued by banks before 1 January 2003 or after 2 July 2015.
 NDIF's insurance does not cover, for example, investment notes of open or closed end investment funds, purchased mostly from banks.

-5. DOES PROTECTION APPLY ONLY TO DEPOSITS IN HUNGARIAN FORINT, OR ALSO TO DEPOSITS IN FOREIGN CURRENCIES?
+5. DOES PROTEC-TION APPLY ONLY TO DEPOSITS IN HUNGARIAN FOR-INT, OR ALSO TO DEPOSITS IN FOR-EIGN CURRENCIES?